ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 ## Input files

-Identification of normalization peak requires ATAC-seq bam files from the cell type or species of interest.
+Identification of normalization peaks requires ATAC-seq bam files from the cell type or species of interest.
 ATAC-seq peak files in narrowPeak format can also be used directly, although bam files are required for primer design.

 Bam files should be obtained from paired-end sequencing and sorted by position.

-## Paramters
+## Parameters

 The following parameters can be modified: